 Our planet is teeming with life.
-Bacteria and other microorganisms.
-Algae, mold, bacteria and other organisms are commonly found in surface water and play a vital role in the cycle of life.
+Algae, mold, bacteria and other organisms are commonly found in surface water, and play a vital role in the cycle of life.
 An entire sphere of our industry’s expertise is devoted to cleaning surface water sources and making them fit for human consumption.
 Conventional logic asserts that surface water contains far more contaminants than groundwater; and this can certainly be the case since groundwater has typically percolated or filtered through non-permeable material that acts as a filter and clarifier.
 In fact, for many years, the water industry has considered groundwater to be generally safe from bacterial contamination.

 Bacteria are some of the most ancient organisms known to exist on our planet and many extremophilic strains can survive in extreme conditions of chemistry, temperature and pressure.
 Bacteria can even survive dehydration, be carried by wind or water and lay dormant for years before being reactivated under the right conditions to sustain their lifecycle.
 Aerobic bacteria thrive in oxygen rich environment and those that thrive without it are known as anaerobic bacteria.
 Bacteria are prokaryotic organisms that reproduce asexually.
 Bacterial reproduction most commonly occurs by a form of cellular division called binary fission, which results in the formation of two bacterial cells that are genetically identical.
 As the first living step in the food chain, bacteria are phenomenal energy transformers; they live by interacting with their environment and utilizing various metals, minerals and organics as food.
 They then excrete their metabolic byproducts which can take a number of forms, including enzymes, gases, acids and chemical compounds.